 Based out of London, CEX.IO represents another long-trusted method of buying cryptocurrency.

 The company was initially started in 2013 as both a Bitcoin exchange and cloud mining service provider.
-In 2016, the company added Ethereum to their platform and ended their cloud mining service.
+In 2016, the company added Ethereum to its platform and ended its cloud mining service.
 They’ve also recently added Dash and Zcash to their platform.

 CEX.IO offers both a full exchange, as well as easy buy/sell methods.
 The site accepts deposits and withdrawals with credit cards and bank transfers.
 They also give verified members higher credit card limits than Coinbase.